Musk ends remote work at Twitter, warns of troubles ahead

 Elon Musk has emailed Twitter employees, most working remotely, ordering them to return to the office immediately for at least 40 hours a week and warning of “difficult times ahead.”

 A pair of Wednesday night missives seen by The Associated Press marked Musk's first companywide message to employees who survived last week's mass layoffs.
-Many have had to rely on the billionaire Tesla CEO's public tweets for clues about Twitter's future.
+He followed that Thursday with his first “all-hands" meeting answering workers' concerns.
+Before that, many were relying on the billionaire Tesla CEO's public tweets for clues about Twitter's future.

 “Sorry that this is my first email to the whole company, but there is no way to sugarcoat the message," wrote Musk, before he described a dire economic climate for businesses like Twitter that rely almost entirely on advertising to make money.